Joeljt/MDN/core/2-semantic-html/1-basic-html/README.md

   ```

 - Open Graph Data
-  The metadata protocol invented by Facebook to provide richer metadata for websites.
+  The metadata protocol invented by Facebook to provide richer metadata for websites, setting these for social media platforms benefits.
   ```html
   <meta property="og:image" content="your image address">
   <meta property="og:description" content="your description for your website">